rgylling/platt/README.md

 ## Things I would like to improve upon

-*vendor-prefixes
+* The CSS needs vendor prefixing
-*improving seo by using alts
+* improving seo by using alts